MichaelSchmidl/FeinstaubPI/README.md

 Prerequisites are:

-sudo apt-get install fbi
+* sudo apt-get install fbi
-sudo apt-get install gnuplot
+* sudo apt-get install gnuplot
-Installation of JOY-IT as default framebuffer device (see PDF)
+* Installation of JOY-IT as default framebuffer device (see PDF)

+Then modify .bashrc to start the script automatically.